rajeevkk2001/hashtest/test-brokenhash/README.md

 ## How to Run The Tests
-    pytest test_suite2.py -s -v --capture=tee-sys --html=report.html
+    pytest test_suite1.py -s -v --capture=tee-sys --html=testsuite1Report.html -n 5
-    pytest test_suite1.py -s -v --capture=tee-sys --html=report.html -n 5
+    pytest test_suite2.py -s -v --capture=tee-sys --html=testsuite2report.html

+## How to view the reports
+    Open testsuite1Report.html andtestsuite2report.html in any desired browser ( preferably chrome)

 ## What is expected during and after execution
-    1.The application of broken has will be open and place the api requests based on the testcase, once the execution is complete it will generate the execution report in a file names report.html.
+    1.The application of broken has will be open and place the api requests based on the testcase, once the execution is complete it will generate the execution report in a file names testsuite1Report.html and testsuite2report.html .
     2. Open the html in a browser( preferably chrome ) to see the details of the results
-    3. All the assertions are done using pytest_check, if any test got failed, details of the failures will be captured in the result.html
+    3. All the assertions are done using pytest_check, if any test got failed, details of the failures will be captured in testsuite1Report.html andtestsuite2report.html
     4. At the end of execution the script will also provide a console, which will have more details of the execution if interested
     5. Broken share application is placed in the project directory itself, the port setting and will done through the code itself, no need of setting the port manually in the environment variables
-    6. Failed results in the report.html file is a bug.
+    6. Failed results in the testsuite1Report.html andtestsuite2report.html file are bugs.

  ## Improvements